-Feng Shui harmonizes energy flow throughout space in the home, it is an ancient Chinese system of design and placement.
+Feng Shui harmonises energy flow throughout space in the home, it is an ancient Chinese system of design and placement.
 The philosophy is that people are affected either negatively or positively by their surroundings and the energies within their home.
 Everything must be taken into consideration, colour, furniture, furnishings, lighting, ornaments, statues, fabric, and placement of all items.
-The garden, types of flowers, trees, garden statues, water features, window shape, door colour, type of doorbell ring, house and room shape, is all considered when energy flow is being considered.
-The individual’s Chinese astrological animal sign is also to be considered when feng shuiing your home, this allows the energies to be aligned to your individual needs, assuring greater harmony.
+The garden, types of flowers, trees, garden statues, water features, window shape, door colour, type of doorbell ring, house and room shape, all is considered when energy flow is being contemplated.
+The individual’s Chinese astrological animal sign is also to be focused on when feng shuiing your home, this allows the energies to be aligned to your individual needs, assuring greater harmony.

 Balancing Yang Energies

 Balancing Yang energies with more yin.
 Yang animals are, rat, tiger, dragon, monkey, horse, dog, these are the extroverts of the Chinese horoscope, they are more physically active than their counterparts.
 Yang signs require a yin oriented environment, where they are able to rest, relax, reflect, meditate, regenerate and be still.
 To achieve more yin, a wet, soft, cold, dark, inward, receptive, round, down, north and curvy setting is required.
 More yin is achieved in the home with, dark, cool rooms, curved, rounded furniture, gentle, melodic, soothing, relaxing music.